asmitbit/Facial-Detection-of-Malnutrition-using-Deep-Learning/README.md

 - **Sumit Kumar** — Documentation, Dataset Management & Testing

 ---
-We plan to developed a **Streamlit-based web frontend** for this project to make it user-friendly:
+We developed a **Streamlit-based web frontend** for this project to make it user-friendly:
 - **Upload Interface:** Users will be able to upload a child’s image.
 - **Real-Time Prediction:** The model will classify the image as "Healthy" or "Malnourished."
 - **Visualization:** Display the prediction confidence score and possibly use **Grad-CAM** to highlight important facial regions.
 - **Deployment:** We will host the Streamlit app (using Streamlit Cloud or Vercel).

+**Acknowledgments**
+We would like to express our heartfelt gratitude to **Prof. Akriti Nigam** (BIT Mesra) for her invaluable guidance, continuous support, and kindness throughout the course of this project.
+Her encouragement and insightful suggestions were instrumental in shaping our work.